ledelaney/07-21-SABER/notes.md

 ## title slide

-+ Good afternoon, I'm really glad to be here today and excited to share the results from my first project in BER.
++ Hi everyone, I'm really glad to be here today and I'm excited to share the results from my first biology education project.
 + This talk is very different than the talk that I intended on giving when I submitted an abstract to SABER this year
-+ So I'll also be sharing with you a little bit about the history of this work and my own personal journey in BER -- especially if there are other students here today that are considering work in BER with relatively little instutional support
++ So for some context, I'll also be sharing with you a little bit about the history of this work and my own personal journey in BER

+## Introduction
 + I started my PhD in ecology and evolution with the intention of becoming a research scientist, and it was halfway through my thesis that I realized that my real passion and interest was in the field of education
 + Somehow I managed to convince my core PhD committee to let me change the direction of my thesis even though none of them had experience in BER, and I added a chemistry education researcher to the team who, at the time, was the closest thing to someone with expertise in BER at my institution
-+ I knew that I was interested in how students develop conceptual frameworks in evolutionary biology
++ I knew very little about education research, but I knew that I was interested in how students develop conceptual frameworks in evolutionary biology
-+ As evolution is the light that illuminates the discipline of biology, it is essential that our students can both understand evolution and also integrate that knowledge to other aspects of the field
++ As evolution is the light that illuminates the discipline of biology, it is essential that our students can understand it -- but doing so requires integrating knowledge from many levels of biological heirarchy

-## evolution mountain?
+## Evolution Mountain
 + a large body of work has demonstrated that a coherent framework of evolutionary biology that allows for deep conceptual understanding of evolutionary concepts does not come easily
++ there are, of course, important social issues related to religion and personal conflict with evolutionary theory -- but today I'm going to focus on conceptual issues
 + first, we all need to speak the same words
-+ then we need to use those words to understand basic biological processes like DNA replication
++ then we need to use those words to understand individual-level biological processes like DNA replication
 + then we can bring in the idea of ecology along with environmental processes that influence organisms
-+ we must start thinking about randomness, probability, and timescale -- what these biological and environmental processes may yield over large timescales
++ we must start thinking about randomness, probability, and timescale -- what these biological and environmental processes may yield over large amounts of time FIX
 + now we are about ready to bring in selection and drift, or stochastic and deterministic evolutionary processes,
 + we must learn to distinguish a pattern from the process that generates that pattern
-+ and lastly, as mayr famously notes, there are both functional (or proximate) and ultiamte (or evolutionary) causes for any given biological phenomena -- but today i will focus specifically on the concept of adaptation
++ and lastly, as mayr famously notes, there are both functional (or proximate) and evolutionary (or ultimate) causes for any given biological phenomena
++ and today i will focus specifically on the concept of adaptation

 ## proximate and ultimate causality: explanation
 + take, for instance, the question of why wood exists
 + on a functional or proximate-level, wood exists because of secondary growth caused by cell division in the vascular cambium
 + but there is another explanation for the repeated evolution of wood: inter- and intra-specific competition for light over time